-Martin House, Inc. provides affordable, single room occupancy housing, with supports.
-We have staff on site 24-hours per day, seven days per week.
+Martin House, Inc. provides affordable, single-room occupancy housing, with support.
+We have staff on-site 24 hours per day, seven days per week.
 Martin House serves 54 adults, both men and women, 18 years and older.
-Most residents have experienced mental health problems, substance abuse problems, homelessness and poverty.
-Residents pay a program fee that includes room, board, utilities and 24 hour staff on site.
+Most residents have experienced mental health, substance abuse, homelessness and poverty.
+Residents pay a program fee that includes room, board, utilities and 24-hour staff on-site.
 Three prepared meals per day are offered cafeteria style.
-If a resident chooses to have a landline phone and cable in their room the cost is extra and billed to them.
+If a resident chooses to have a landline phone and cable in their room, the cost is extra and billed to them directly.
 Individual rooms are furnished with a twin bed, nightstand, lamp, bureau and chair.
 Residents may choose to purchase a small refrigerator, coffeepot and microwave for their room.
 Each room has one small closet.
 Martin House is a smoke-free environment.
 Smoking is allowed outside the building in two designated areas.

 There are three levels of housing support within Martin House.
-Recovery for Life, provides the highest level of support.
+Recovery for Life (RFL), provides the highest level of support.
 Adults transferring from network residential programs are eligible for this program.
 Referrals are made through the Southeastern Mental Health Authority.
-Residents will learn self-care skills, how to socialize, manage leisure time activities, make informed physical and mental health decisions, explore education or employment.
-Upon completion of RFL residents may transfer to Transitions.
-This program within Martin House assists residents to bridge the gap between more traditional programs that require residents move to another facility when they are doing well.
-Transitions will work collaboratively with other network providers to insure residents maintain skills learned in RFL without loss of housing.
+Residents will learn self-care skills, how to socialize, manage leisure time activities, make informed physical and mental health decisions, and explore education or employment.
+Upon completion of RFL, residents may transfer to Transitions.
+This program within Martin House assists residents in bridging the gap between more traditional programs that require residents move to another facility when they are doing well.
+Transitions will work collaboratively with other network providers to ensure residents maintain skills learned in RFL without loss of housing.
 Housing Supports is the most independent program within Martin House.
-It is necessary for residents to be independent regarding their self-care needs.
+Residents must be independent regarding their self-care needs.
 Expectations for good hygiene, having a safe, organized room and the ability to relate to others who live in the program are requirements.

-Average length of stay is four to five years.
-Martin House views itself as a place for adults who have made a commitment to improve their lives.
-We offer the framework for residents to work on skills that support their move to greater independence and their own apartment.
+The average length of stay is four to five years.
+Martin House views itself as a place for adults who have committed to improving their lives.
+We offer the framework for residents to work on skills that support their move to greater independence and their own apartments.